dbt-checkpoint/dbt-checkpoint/HOOKS.md

 ### `generate-model-properties-file`

-Generate model properties file if does not exist.
+Generate model properties file if it does not exist.

 #### Arguments